Microsoft unveils Copilot Pro subscription with GPT-4 Turbo, Copilot in Office apps

 Additionally, the Copilot Pro subscription enables enhanced image creation and allows users to build their own Copilot GPT using Microsoft’s new Copilot GPT Builder (which is coming soon).

-Copilot Pro starts at $20/mo USD (about $26.87/mo CAD) per user and is available starting January 16th in Canada and the following markets: Austria, Australia, Brazil, Switzerland, Germany, Spain, France, United Kingdom, India, Italy, Japan, Mexico, New Zealand and the U.S. MobileSyrup has asked Microsoft about Canadian pricing for Copilot Pro and will update this post accordingly.
+Copilot Pro starts at $27 CAD/mo per user and is available starting January 16th in Canada and the following markets: Austria, Australia, Brazil, Switzerland, Germany, Spain, France, United Kingdom, India, Italy, Japan, Mexico, New Zealand and the U.S.

 It’s worth noting that the Copilot Pro in Microsoft apps will work on the PC, Mac and iPad versions of the apps for Microsoft 365 Personal and Family subscribers.
 The priority access feature of Copilot Pro is available starting January 16th with OpenAI’s GPT-4 Turbo — Pro grants access to GPT-4 Turbo during peak times for faster performance.
 In the future, Pro subscribers will be able to toggle between models.